-Editor's Note: My fellow dear medical personnel, my fellow dear Chevra Kadisha members, we are going through a very bad from it.
-Some countries want to make it a law to cremate because they can not handle the burial of the numbers of dead they have.
-The Chevra Kadisha all over the world are working tirelessly, following in Reb Itche's footsteps to make sure that every Jew gets brought to קבר ישראל (a proper Jewish burial).
+Editor's Note: My fellow dear medical personnel, my fellow dear Chevra Kadisha members, we are going through a very bad and tough time, people are dying all over the world from all different things.
+The Chevra Kadisha all over the world and especially the soldiers in Miluim in the Shura Camp are working tirelessly, following in Reb Itche's footsteps to make sure that every Jew gets brought to קבר ישראל (a proper Jewish burial).
 I am so proud to be involved in this big Mitzvah.
 You are the ones who put on Klal Yisrael's kittel Seder night.
 You are on the forefront of saving Klal Yisrael, you are the ones who have put yourselves and your entire being into making sure that Klal Yisrael gets a Refuah and for those who can not be saved, a Kever Yisrael.
 Your zechutim (merits) are great, your Brachot are great, הקב"ה ישלם שכרם (may Hashem protect you, may Hashem strengthen you, may Hashem save you, and your families.
 Klal Yisrael owes you a tremendous debt of gratitude.....
 Thank you.